 The Tech Ladder is a Social Enterprise in Beeston and Holbeck offering free digital skills support for anyone in the city.
 They take a person-centred approach, offering support, training and advice by telephone, email, WhatsApp, Zoom, and other platforms- whatever works best for the learner.
 They have a large bank of volunteers and can match volunteers with learners by language.
 To access support call 07864639037

 Leeds Libraries #Digital121 service supports residents to improve their digital skills and encourages them to get tech savvy, try something new, or say hello.
-As well as providing free access to computers at libraries across the city, the service offers free #Digital121 support sessions delivered by phone or video and will be able to offer in person sessions at libraries and community hubs again once it is safe to do so.
+As well as providing free access to computers at libraries across the city, the service offers free #Digital121 support sessions delivered by phone, video or in person.
 A team of friendly and knowledgeable librarians provide help and guidance across a range of devices with getting online, keeping in touch with family and friends, setting up and using emails and accessing free library digital resources including eBooks, eMagazines and eNewspapers.

 Phone 0113 378 5005 for help or to find out more.

 AbilityNet’s ITCanHelp volunteers provide free IT support to older people and people with disabilities of any age.
 ‘Disabilities’ includes people with learning disabilities, people with sensory impairments, people with Dementia and memory issues, older people etc. Their volunteers are all disclosure-checked and can help with all sorts of IT challenges, from setting up new equipment, fixing technical issues, showing you how to stay connected to family and use online services.

 - Using the ‘Request help‘ form

 - Calling the helpline on 0800 048 7642 (freephone and minicom) during UK office hours